New York 2014-15 Season Continues/Trends/Media Coverage |

 Barroway withdraw his lawsuit vs Charles Wang on Friday.

 I guess Gary Bettman/BOG had their plan all set which was why we saw an Islander ownership vote for a sale not finalized.
-Now we know why Mr Barroway did not sue the NHL with Wang.

 He wants a team.